SmartChemDesign/AXES/README.md

 **Database structure**

 .csv file contains the following information about DB compounds: AXESid (same as folder name in DB), composition, absorption edge, trivial name, spectrum source, structure source.
 The spectral post-edge normalization and normalization by maximum are indicated in the spectrum name as "post-edge" and "maximum", respectively, the absence of these labels is the indicator of the raw spectra.
+Besides that, non-aligned spectra have corresponding labels, otherwise normalized spectra are aligned.
 Structure source is shown either as doi or the id from the Materials project database.

 **Citation**